turingschool/front-end-curriculum/lessons/module-1/js-2.md

 Can't get enough.

 ## Part 1: Calling functions inside of other functions
-When writing Javascript, you want to do your best to keep your code DRY.
+When writing Javascript, you want to do your best to keep your code DRY (Don't Repeat Yourself).
 That means keeping functions concise and single responsibility.
 It's not uncommon to do a first pass at solving a problem and end up with a more verbose solution, and then revisit your code to tighten it up.
 This process of cleaning up your working code is called `refactoring`.
 When we refactor, one of the things we look for is unnecessary duplication.
-If we see a line of code being used in multiple places, we can pull it out into its own separate functions of reusable code.
+If we see a line of code being used in multiple places, we can pull it out into its own separate function of reusable code.

 Let's take a crack at refactoring some functions and calling functions within other functions.
 Below we see two very important functions: